anaibol/awesome-serverless/README.md

 * [Epsagon](https://www.epsagon.com) - Epsagon automatically analyses your serverless application, identifies potential issues, and allows fast troubleshooting.
 * [Lumigo](https://www.lumigo.io) - Lumigo provides a platform for serverless monitoring and troubleshooting.
 * [serverless-es-logger](https://github.com/ccverak/serverless-es-logger) - serverless-es-logger is a package which allows you to send logs directly to Elasticsearch.
+* [sls-dev-tools](https://github.com/Theodo-UK/sls-dev-tools) - In terminal developer dashboard for AWS Serverless architectures. *(Does not replace your framework or logging/monitoring, it's used in addition)*

 ### Authentication and authorization
 * [Auth0](https://auth0.com) - Single Sign On & Token Based Authentication.